acryps/vldom/README.md

 new ExampleComponent().host(document.body);
 ```

-Let's extends this by creating a recursive component
+Let"s extends this by creating a recursive component

 ```
 export class ExampleRecursiveComponent extends Component {